imyuvii/imyuvii-static/content/posts/configure-virtual-host-centos.md

 draft: false
 categories: [apache]
 tags: [centos, host, virtual]
+description: "This article explains step by step guid to create a virtual hosts on CentOs using Apache’s virtual hosts.
+It can be useful in hosting multiple sites."
 ---

 About to host websites on linux server?
 Using Apache?
 Great.
 This article will show you how to do exactly that using Apache’s virtual hosts.